executes assembler fragments of the target machine.

 Compares its two operands and checks whether a specified relation (like less or equal) is fulfilled.

-first operand
+left first operand

-second operand
+right second operand

-ir_relation relation
+ir_relation relation Comparison relation

 Flags: None